Advice from Departments

 Who can students contact if they have additional questions?

-After July 1: Kerill O’Neill, Julian D. Taylor Professor of Classics, Incoming chair
+Kerill O’Neill, Julian D. Taylor Professor and Chair of Classics

 What would you tell a first-year student about Computer Science?